 How long Adderall stays in your system depends on a wide range of factors that can include, but is not limited to, health, metabolism, age, dosage, frequency of use, genetics, and diet.
 There are even studies suggesting that someone with anxiety will absorb Adderall at a slower rate than the average person, for example.

-The presence of more fat in the body is also a way to flush out Adderall more rapidly.
+The presence of more body fat is also a way to flush out Adderall more rapidly.
 The amphetamine mixed salts in the drug are hydrophilic, which means they do not bind with fat cells.
 Therefore, a person with a low muscle mass and a high-fat content will process Adderall faster because there are fewer opportunities for the drug to bind within the body.

 False Positives for Adderall